-Ask students to complete the Invention Feedback Grid (included in the YIPLit: Inventor's Journal) as they ask someone to test and evaluate their first prototype.
+Have students complete the Invention Feedback Grid (included in the YIPLit Inventor's Journal) as they ask someone to test and evaluate their first prototype.
 Have students share or submit their grids for review.
-You may have an online class sharing session using a virtual platform such as the chat, a shared document, or Zoom breakout rooms to allow students to share their inventions and receive feedback for modifications.
+You may have an online class sharing session using a virtual platform such as a chat, a shared document, or Zoom breakout rooms to allow students to share their inventions and receive feedback for modifications.